ObserveRTC/client-monitor-js/docs/DETECTOR_TAXONOMY.md

   about twenty duplicated lines.
-- **`VideoRecoveryFailedDetector`** derives "the picture is stuck" from `deltaFramesRendered` and `deltaKeyFramesDecoded` rather than from `inboundRtp.isFreezed`, which is `FrozenVideoTrackDetector`'s conclusion and vanishes if `frozenVideoTrackDetector` is `null` — and which is a broader claim than this detector needs.
+- **`VideoRecoveryFailedDetector`** derives "the picture is stuck" from `deltaFramesRendered` and `deltaKeyFramesDecoded` rather than from `inboundRtp.isFreezed`, which was `FreezedVideoTrackDetector`'s conclusion written back onto the monitor and vanished if that detector was configured away — and which was a broader claim than this detector needs.
+The field no longer exists;
+  `InboundVideoFlowStateDetector` owns the verdict and publishes it as `InboundTrackMonitor.frameFlowState`.

 The same discipline removed `suspectedIssueTypes`, which annotated `media-pipeline-stalled` payloads with every other issue active on the peer